🧬

 • The Halden Hound is the smallest of the three Norwegian scent hounds.

-• Despite their hunting background, they are remarkably gentle and affectionate with family members.
+• Despite their hunting prowess, they are known to be very patient with children.

 Frequently Asked Questions